 The Evesham Bar is the perfect place for pre-dinner drinks, or to while away hours late into the evening.

 There is a wide range of beers, wines, spirits and soft drinks on offer, so you’re sure to find something that suits your taste.

 In fact, their wine cellar is very extensive, and you can attend special wine tasting sessions during your stay at Studley Castle.

 Or if gin is more your thing, you’ll love the gin tasting sessions.
-One of these was going on when we popped into the bar on Saturday afternoon, and it looked and sounded like great fun!
+One of these was going on when I popped into the bar on Saturday afternoon, and it looked and sounded like great fun!

 Things to Do at Studley Castle

 If you’ve had enough of doing nothing, there’s plenty to keep you occupied at Studley Castle, from outdoor activities to live music and entertainment.

 Studley Castle’s plush cinema is a great way to occupy a couple of hours, especially if the weather turns inclement.

 They show a range of films including classics as well as the latest hits.
 And of course you can munch on some sweets and popcorn while you watch themovie.